How to Plan a 3-Day Trip to Zhangjiajie

 5 Things for Zhangjiajie Tour Planing

-Besides the itinerary, there are other 5 things you might need to know to plan your 3 days in Zhangjiajie well.
+Besides the itinerary, there are five other 5 things you might need to know to plan your 3 days in Zhangjiajie well.

 When to Visit Zhangjiajie